Surgical Snare Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Surgical Snare Market Analysis by Mordor Intelligence

-The surgical snare market stands at USD 1.67 billion in 2025 and is projected to reach USD 2.06 billion by 2030, reflecting a steady 4.38% CAGR.
+Surgical snare market size in 2026 is estimated at USD 1.74 billion, growing from 2025 value of USD 1.67 billion with 2031 projections showing USD 2.15 billion, growing at 4.32% CAGR over 2026-2031.
 Growth aligns with rising colorectal-cancer screening volumes, broader adoption of AI-assisted detection systems, and the transition toward cold-snare polypectomy that improves safety profiles.
 Ambulatory surgery centers (ASCs) now perform 72% of United States procedures at 45-60% lower costs than hospital settings, sharply increasing demand for single-use snares.
 Demographic tailwinds from aging populations further sustain procedure volumes, while technology leaders differentiate through shape optimization and artificial intelligence rather than price competition.
 Quality-assurance challenges, including recent recalls of single-use guide sheath kits, underscore the need for robust clinical evidence and post-market surveillance to protect adoption trajectories.

 Key Report Takeaways